BlackRock second-quarter profit falls 11 percent

 Fink acknowledged the challenge.
 “I have to give a lot of credit to Vanguard,” he said, adding he was “not pleased” about the loss of market share.
 BlackRock will have a plan to address the issue in coming months, he said without giving any details.

-BlackRock is also seeking to address underperformance in its actively managed equity segment, where just 39 percent of funds beat their benchmarks or average performance of peers over the past year, Fink said.
-The firm has hired some new managers and chief equity strategist Bob Doll retired last month.

-“Larry (Fink) and I are going to be less tolerant of performance that is not up to par with what we need,” BlackRock president Robert Kapito said on the call with analysts.

-BlackRock founding partner Susan Wagner announced her retirement during the quarter and the senior client strategist for the CEO, Robert Capaldi, also left, raising some questions about succession planning at the firm.
+BlackRock founding partner Susan Wagner announced her retirement during the quarter, raising some questions about succession planning at the firm.

-Kapito said the firm had a “very strong bench” and stressed that it had engaged in formal succession planning and annual reviews of top talent for years.
+BlackRock President Robert Kapito said on Wednesday the firm had a “very strong bench” and stressed that it had engaged in formal succession planning and annual reviews of top talent for years.

 The firm plans to hold an investors day next year to introduce more of its leadership team to investors, he said.